samhinshaw/stat540/homework/SamHinshawHomework.md

 >*Is this number different from what you reported in 3.2?
 Why?
 Quantify the proportion of overlapping probes among your hits, when using the unadjusted p-value threshold of 1e-3.*

-Here we have just 768 significantly different genes, down from 805 when just considering treatment.
-Let's look at the overlap (when not using FDR correction).
+Here we have just 573 significantly different genes, down from 805 when just considering treatment (when NOT using FDR correction).
+Let's look at the overlap.
 We'll compare our toptables, `tT.treatment` and `tT.combined`.

 ```r
 tT.treatment %<>% tbl_df()